Sanxingdui Museum

+The Sanxingdui Museum (三星堆博物馆) is a public heritage museum in Guanghan, Sichuan, China.

-The Sanxingdui Museum is located in the northeast corner of the ruins of Sanxingdui, which is at the bank of Duck River in the west of Guanghan City, Sichuan Province, known as a famous historical and cultural city.
+The museum is located in the northeast corner of the ruins of Sanxingdui, which is at the bank of Duck River in the west of Guanghan City, Sichuan Province, known as a famous historical and cultural city.
 It is 38 kilometers north from Chengdu and 26 kilometers south from Deyang.
 It is a large modern thematic museum.
 The foundation of the museum was laid in August 1992 and it was formally opened to the public in October 1997.

 Exhibition halls

-Sanxingdui Museum covers an area of about 33 hectares of which the afforested area is over 80%.
+Sanxingdui Museum currently covers an area of about 33 hectares of which the afforested area is over 80%.
 There are two exhibition halls in the museum, including the First Exhibition Hall and the Second Exhibition Hall.
-The display area is nearly 12000 square meters.
+The display area is nearly 12,000 square meters.
 The First Exhibition Hall exhibits gold, copper, jade, stone, pottery, etc. while the Second Exhibition Hall is specially used to exhibit bronze.

+According to the South China Morning Post, Sanxingdui Museum opened a new building in 2023, displaying nearly 600 relics for the first time, with its preliminary opening in July 2023.
+A total of more than 1,500 pieces or sets of relics, including pottery, bronze, jade and gold wares are showcased in the new building.

 Influence

-Since the opening of the museum, it has received more than three million domestic and foreign visitors.
-Many national leaders have visited including Jiang Zemin and Hu Jintao.
-The Sanxingdui cultural relics have been presented in Switzerland, Germany, the UK, Denmark, America, Japan, Australia, France, and so on since 1993, and have aroused great interest wherever they have been displayed.
+In 2019 the museum received almost 964,000 visitors and earned revenue of nearly 40 million yuan.